drvinceknight/MAT013/Learning_Methods.md

 #Group work "issues"

-A lot of literature on the subject:
+- A lot of literature on the subject:

-- Papers
-- Papers
-- Papers
+Lejk, M., Wyvill, M., & Farrow, S. (1996).
+A Survey of Methods of Deriving Individual Grades from Group Assessments.
+Assessment & Evaluation in Higher Education, 21(3).

+- We will use a game theoretical approach.

 #Summary